microsoftgraph/android-java-connect-sample/README.md

 	2. Browse to your local repository and choose the Android-Connect project.
 Click **OK**.

 	> Note: Android Studio shows a **Frameworks detected** notification if you don't have the **Android Support Repository** installed.
 Open the SDK manager and add the Android Support Repository to avoid the Frameworks detected notification.
-5. Open AndroidManifest.xml
+5. Open /res/raw/auth_config.json
-	* Replace *ENTER_YOUR_CLIENT_ID* in two places with the application id from the previous section.
+	* Replace *ENTER_YOUR_CLIENT_ID* with the application id from the previous section.
 6. Build the app and install the .APK on your device or emulator.
-7. Enable the **Storage** permission for the installed sample app on your device or emulator
-8. Download the test.jpg image located in:  `android-java-connect-sample/app/src/main/res/drawable/test.jpg` to your device's external storage root folder.